 X-mini’s packaging is a bang of colours right in your face.
 You will see BIG words of ‘MAX’ written there to capture your attention while browsing in the stores.
 Then you will notice the golden “Stereo and Pocket-sized portability” at the top right to enhance the first impression.
 Finally, you will be greeted with two speakers of various colours(they are available in 7 basic rainbow colours).

 The case is a flimsy plastic but looks cool.
-You will feel like reaching to it to look at what’s special about this small speakers which claim to sound BIG.
+You will feel like reaching for it to look at what’s special about these small speakers which claim to sound BIG.
 It’s just the flimsiness of the packaging decreases the impression of a good product and you might think it’s a cheap brand like any other.
 Make no mistake though, as what’s important is under the surface ;).

 The speakers themselves are made of matte hard durable plastic.
-It’s not glossy and fingerprints won’t leave much stain or be noticeable.
+It’s not glossy and fingerprints won’t leave much stains or be noticeable.
 This is where the product starts to look and feel like some premium audio product.
 They are made with great care to look good and to stay good looking for years to come (mine have lasted 1.5 years and still looks almost the same, except with more dust accumulating in the driver region)

-I prefer the brown metal version as it just looks classy and with darker colour, the stains accumulated over the years will be much less visible.
+I prefer the brown metal version as it just looks classy and with a darker colour, the stains accumulated over the years will be much less visible.
 The speaker’s driver is just below the orange film at the top, slightly protected by the extended plastic that has X-mini logo carved in.
-They just looks cute but classy IMO.
+They just look cute but classy IMO.

 The speakers have the special ability to daisy chain themselves.
 This is done by using the 3.55mm audio plug from one speaker to connect to the other’s audio input plug.
 Simple plug and play literally.
 Lastly, they are also able to be retracted and extended like in the image shown.
-When extended, the bass is deeper and vocal is clearer, but when retracted, it just become muffled but can be fit in smaller space.
+When extended, the bass is deeper and vocal is clearer, but when retracted, it just becomes muffled but can be fit in smaller space.
 Each to their own preference I guess.